-Budgeted cost: £63,828
+Budgeted cost: £93,262

-Recovery Funding Allocation To provide the Rubies intervention programme to our Y6 girls to develop self-esteem, resilience and self-worth.
+Activity Evidence that supports this approach Challenge number(s) addressed Pupil Premium and Recovery Funding Allocation To provide the Rubies intervention programme to our Y6 girls to develop self-esteem, resilience and self-worth.
 Feedback and positive impact on our Y6 girls after commencing the project last year.
 Social and emotional learning - EEF + 4 months.
 2, 5, 6, 8, 9 £600 To deliver ELSA sessions to support our children's emotional well-being and mental health.
 Social and emotional learning - EEF + 4 months.
-2, 6, 8, 9 £33,462 To utilise Time4You counselling and Steel River Academy Trust counsellor to support pupils and their families with emotional and psychological therapy.
+2, 6, 8, 9 £42,896

+To utilise Time4You counselling and Steel River Academy Trust counsellor to support pupils and their families with emotional and psychological therapy.
 Social and emotional learning - EEF + 4 months.
 2, 6, 8, 9 £17,666 To subsidise wrap around care for vulnerable/disadvantaged families, extending the school day and providing care for pupils as required/ ensuring that children have a good nutritious breakfast before school to combat lateness/ fatigue.
-Includes a pot for responsive spends such as uniform and bike maintenance. • Feedback from parents about how the provision supports their ability to be able to go to work or fulfil other commitments whilst their children are well-cared for.
-2, 4, 8 £6000 To offer a chess hub for pupils to provide enrichment beyond the curriculum, improving pupils' self-esteem.
+Includes a pot for responsive spends such as uniform and bike maintenance.
+Feedback from parents about how the provision supports their ability to be able to go to work or fulfil other commitments whilst their children are well-cared for.
+2, 4, 8 £6000 To subsidise educational visits, including residential trips to Boggle Hole and France, enhancing subject-specific learning and supporting cultural enrichment and wider social development.
+Feedback from parents and pupils relating to the children's learning, cultural experiences, 'life skills' and independence.
+1, 9 £20,000 To offer a chess hub for pupils to provide enrichment beyond the curriculum, improving pupils' self-esteem.
 Feedback from previous years and attendance at local, regional and national finals.
 2, 5 £2000 Wellbeing Support for Children in Our Care (Our looked after pupils enjoy a range of provision as provision, including: guitar tuition, art therapy, play therapy, sensory integration.
 This is outlined in their PEPs).
-Social and emotional learning - EEF + 4 months £4100
+Social and emotional learning - EEF + 4 months 1, 3, 4, 7, 8, 9 £4100

-Total budgeted cost: £ 359,341
+Total budgeted cost: £ 381,133